eBZtec/cyberark-privilege-cloud-connector/README.md

 ## Limitations

-* Users filters are limited to the API, only for userType, componentUser and userName
+* Users filters are limited to userType, componentUser and userName
-* Only Users are being manage and provisioning for the connector
+* Only Users are being manage and provisioning for the connector (for now)

 ## Future